gvwilson/sensibleadventures/nardica/nardica.md

-The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-quite-illegal coal dust Mister Mishra used in the furnace that kept the machines from freezing up in the winter.
+The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-quite-illegal coal dust Mr. Mishra used in the furnace that kept the machines from freezing up in the winter.
 Mis-matched lighting squares hung on hair-thin fibers from the ceiling.
 The shadows they cast made the compact machines